Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems: Brief review and comparison with existing and relevant inference procedures

-The repro samples method is a (pure) frequentist approach, but its development inherits some key ideas from several existing inferential procedures across Bayesian, fiducial, and frequentist (BFF) paradigms.
-For readers' convenience, we first provide in Appendix C-I a brief review of several relevant BFF inferential approaches.
-We then provide in Appendix C-II a comparative discussion to highlight the strengths and uniqueness of the proposed repro samples method.
-We also describe a role that the repro samples method can play in bridging across BFF inference approaches.
+The repro samples method is a frequentist approach, but its development inherits several key ideas from several existing inferential procedures across Bayesian, fiducial, and frequentist (BFF) paradigms \citep{Berger2020}.
+For readers' convenience, we first provide in Appendix~\ref{sec:comp_review} a brief review of several inferential approaches across BFF paradigms that are relevant to the repro samples method .
+We then provide in Appendix~\ref{sec:comp_smry} a comparative discussion on the differences, in which we also highlight some possible improvements of the proposed repro samples method over the existing approaches.
+Appendix~\ref{sec:comp_additional_example} includes a couple of additional illustrative examples for some further and specific comparisons.